spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Deploy Tornjak with Ingress on Openshift

-Obtain the OpenShift Apps Subdomain for Ingress and assign it to environment variable:
+Obtain the OpenShift Apps Subdomain for Ingress and assign it to the `trustDomain` environment variable:

 ```shell
 export appdomain=$(oc get cm -n openshift-config-managed  console-public -o go-template="{{ .data.consoleURL }}" | sed 's@https://@@; s/^[^.]*\.//')